Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Learning ITRs via Weighted Regression and DP-2ERM

-When the propensity score $\pi(a,\x)=\P(A=a\mid \X=\x)$ is known, setting $w_i=1/\pi(a_i,\x_i)$ in \eqref{eq:weighted_convex_opt_itr} yields the usual inverse-propensity weighted regression criterion \cite{tian2014simple,chen2017general}.
-In practice $\pi$ is unknown, so we allow $w_i$ to be general data-dependent weights, in particular covariate balancing weights $\w(\mathcal{D})=(w_1,\dots,w_n)$ from Section~\ref{sec:stability_CBW}, which rebalance treated and control covariates without explicitly modeling $\pi$.
+When $\pi$ is known, $w_i=1/\pi(a_i,\x_i)$ recovers the usual inverse-propensity weighted criterion \cite{tian2014simple,chen2017general}.
+More generally, we allow data-dependent weights $\w(\mathcal{D})=(w_1,\dots,w_n)$, and in particular the covariate balancing weights from Section~\ref{sec:stability_CBW}, which enforces covariate balance without explicitly modeling $\pi$.